Philippe Juvin: Candidacy for 2022 presidential election

-In 2021, Juvin announced his intention to run as the Republicans’s candidate in the 2022 presidential election.
+In 2021, Juvin announced his intention to run as The Republicans' candidate in the 2022 presidential election.

-During his campaign, Juvin defended the reduction of social security contributions, advocates the postponement of retirement to 65 years and the extension of the legal working week.
-On the other hand, he is not in favor of job cuts in the civil service.
-In the field of government, he proposes the introduction of migration quotas, the temporary withdrawal of France from the European Convention on Human Rights, the exclusion of migrants from all social assistance for five years, the introduction of minimum sentences, and wants foreigners who commit serious offences to serve their sentences in their country of origin.
-Unlike his opponents in the party, he does not focus on immigration and security issues, seeking to introduce the theme of public services into the political debate.
-He is seen as the least liberal of the LR competitors for the party nomination.
+During his campaign, Juvin defended the reduction of social security contributions, advocated the postponement of the retirement age to 65 and the extension of the legal working week.
+On the other hand, he stated not to be in favour of job cuts in the civil service.
+In the field of government, he proposed the introduction of migration quotas, the temporary withdrawal of France from the European Convention on Human Rights, the exclusion of migrants from all social assistance for five years, the introduction of minimum sentences, as well as wanted foreigners who commit serious offences to serve their sentences in their country of origin.
+Unlike his opponents within the party, he did not make immigration and security issues central to his platform, seeking to introduce the theme of public services into the political debate on the right.
+He was seen as the least economically liberal of the LR competitors for the party nomination.

-At the party's 2021 congress, Juvin failed to win sufficient support and subsequently endorsed Valérie Pécresse.
+At the party's 2021 congress, Juvin however failed to win sufficient support and subsequently endorsed Valérie Pécresse in the second round.

+Ahead of the Republicans' 2022 convention, Juvin endorsed Bruno Retailleau for the party chairmanship; however, Éric Ciotti won the second-round vote.
+In 2023, Ciotti appointed Juvin as member of his shadow cabinet and put him in charge of health policy.